 The homes range in style and size.
-If you are looking for an estate style luxury home, inquire to see if there are any properties coming up near Chain Bridge Rd.
+If you are looking for an estate style luxury home, look for properties near Chain Bridge Rd.

 For a more neighborhood feel, there are also a selection of subdivisions that are established and see new homes in place of older homes.